An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

 \subsection{Preliminary SP-H24 Model}

-A prior version of this model was used in several past and ongoing Roman microlensing modelling efforts \citep{gbtds-ccsdc-report, rotac_report, Terry2025, Zohrabi2026}.
+A prior version of this model was used in several past and ongoing Roman microlensing modelling efforts \citep{gbtds-ccsdc-report, rotac_report, Terry2026, Zohrabi2026}.
+We refer to this model as SP-H24, indicating the model being constructed in \synthpopp, led by first author Huston, and finalized in 2024.
 The model had two key differences from the current version: the exclusion of a nuclear stellar disk component, and a simplified extinction model.
 The SP-H24 extinction model applied the 2-d \citet{Surot2020} map as a screen at 2 kpc.
-Additionally, SynthPop code version (v1.0.0) used for the SP-H24 simulations contained a bug in the kinematic module for bulge stars, which primarily impacted radial velocities but also had a small impact on $\mu_l$ proper motion.
+Additionally, \synthpop code version (v1.0.0) used for the SP-H24 simulations contained a bug in the kinematic module for bulge stars, which primarily impacted radial velocities but also had a small impact on $\mu_l$ proper motion, worsening at larger $|l|$ with minimal impact in the \iroman GBTDS fields.